Donate Now!

 Change in family structure, not necessarily economic hardship, has recently forced some re-homing of dogs.
 Our volunteers kindly go meet the dog…if the evaluation is positive and all vetting is current, we may make a placement where our volunteer deals with the home giving up the dog, working to make the experience as comfortable as possible for them.
 The volunteer then picks up the dog, brings the dog to the new home, not only working with the new owner to get the dog acclimated and comfortable but offering moral support around the clock until both the new owner and the dog are settled.
 This commitment takes an extraordinary amount of time.

-Our Newfoundland Kids Program is in rough draft format.
-However, the local schools are now contacting us and giving out our information as a nonprofit to take part in classes requiring community service.
-This will be an amazing first step to getting children involved…an idea that is one of the pillars of the creation of our organization.
-We are dealing with middle school and high school age children currently and hope to develop our complete program soon.
+Our Newfoundland Kids Program is taking shape.
+Various schools in Connecticut are now contacting us and giving out our information as a nonprofit to take part in classes requiring community service.
+This is an amazing first step to getting children involved…an idea that is one of the pillars of the creation of our organization.
+We are dealing with middle school and high school age children currently and hope to further our program through the coming years.
 Keeping children involved is so key!
 They are the rescuers of tomorrow!
-Whereas our target was a spring 2012 roll out, because of the number of dogs coming in to our rescue and the amount of time spent on transport, trips to the vet, rehabilitating, etc., and being that we are all volunteers, we will have to extend the time frame for the Kids program.
-Dogs come first…that’s what we do!

 So the bottom line…we know how important all of this work is.
 We see it in the eyes of the animals that we save…and we see it in the eyes of the people we help.
 We always thought that we were JUST helping the animals…we now know differently…the face of rescue is changing!
 People care about their pets…their four-legged family members.